 We maintain a field sales force that works closely with our channel partners in developing sales opportunities.
 We use a two-tier, indirect fulfillment model whereby we sell our products and services to our global distributor channel partners, which, in turn, sell our products and services to our reseller network, which then sell to our end-customers.
-Our channel partners purchase our products and services at a discount to our list prices before reselling them to our end-customers.
-Our channel partners generally receive an order from an end-customer prior to placing an order with us and generally do not stock appliances.
+We leverage our appliances to sell SaaS subscription services to meet our customers' evolving security requirements.
+When end-customers purchase an appliance, they typically purchase one or more of our subscriptions for additional functionality, as well as support and maintenance in order to receive ongoing security updates, upgrades, bug fixes, and repairs.